tecoevo/tecoevo.github.io/pages/philosophy.md

 - Attend seminars to learn what others are doing
 - Read science papers or books (almost) every day.
 If you don’t want to read extensively and intensively, then examine whether you are doing the kind of science that really engages you.
-- Keep a lab notebook with ideas, observations, and data.
+- Keep a notebook with ideas, observations, and data.
 - Go to a conference & practice public speaking
 - Read about scientific ethics, philosophy of science, and history of science.
 - Learn to keep a budget of research expenses